Do You Have Ineffective Counsel? Signs That Your Lawyer Is Not Working for You

 - Your lawyer does not respond to you.
 Your lawyer is hired to work on your behalf.
 If they fail to do so by not responding to your phone calls, emails, or other communication attempts, you should file a motion for new criminal defense representation immediately.

 - Your lawyer appears to be unknowledgeable.
-From getting the terminology wrong to failing to follow proper procedure and protocol, there are many ways in which your attorney can appear to be unknowledgeable and inexperienced.
+From getting the terminology wrong to failing to follow proper procedure and protocol, there are many ways in which your lawyer can appear to be unknowledgeable and inexperienced.
 When your lawyer routinely makes embarrassing mistakes in front of the opposing counsel or the judge, it may be time to start questioning whether or not they are the right person to represent you.

-Consult an Experienced Miami Criminal Defense Attorney
+Consult an Experienced Miami Criminal Defense Lawyer

 At The Baez Law Firm, we aggressively advocate for our clients rights both in and out of the courtroom.
-If you feel that your Sixth Amendment right to fair and effective counsel is being violated, do not stand for the injustice any longer, and reach out to our team of knowledgeable, professional, and reputable criminal defense attorneys today.
+If you feel that your Sixth Amendment right to fair and effective counsel is being violated, do not stand for the injustice any longer, and reach out to our team of knowledgeable, professional, and reputable criminal defense lawyers today.
 We can help remove your current counsel and put winning counsel in his or her place.
 Call 800-588-BAEZ now.